Role of Graduate Teaching Assistants

 Courses Taught by GTAs

 Most Graduate Teaching Assistants are assigned to teach courses satisfying the Oral Communication Requirement.
-Occasionally, assistant instructors with appropriate credentials can asked to teach:
+Instructors with appropriate credentials can asked to teach:

 130 Fundamentals of Speech: Speaker-Audience Communication (3 credits)